TCD’s 2013 Farmers Market Guide

-Year-round market sets up outdoors May 19 through mid October 13.
+Year-round market sets up outdoors May 11 through mid October 12.
 Find a wide range of natural meats, eggs, cheeses, breads, produce, arts, crafts and activities such as garlic and strawberry contests and live music and chef demonstrations.

-Downtown, Commons Park; 200 Water St., Lake Mills (North Main St. and East Lake St.)
+Commons Park; 200 Water St., Downtown Lake Mills

-North Junior High Campus Parking Lot (one block west of the corner on Appleton & Main)
+In the North Junior Campus Parking Lot of Menomonee, one block west of the corner of Appleton & Main

 Milwaukee Public Market Outdoor Urban Market

-Milwaukee Public Market; 400 N. Water St., Milwaukee (on St. Paul Ave. side of Public Market)
+400 N. Water St., On St. Paul Ave. side of Public Market

 New Berlin Farmers Market

-Shop jewelry and bedding plants early in the season and apples, sweet corn, baked goods and produce and more as the season progresses.
+Shop jewelry and spring plants early in the season, and apples, sweet corn, fresh vegetables, and homemade baked goods and produce and more as the season progresses.

 Oconomowoc Farmers Market

 This market offers produce, flowers, arts and crafts, music, chefs, education booths, natural cleaning products, honey, fresh meats, bakery, music and entertainment.
 Starting June 8, the 2nd & 4th Saturdays of the month will offer ‘Artisan Row’ days – local creative artists that will showcase and sell their wares.